zserge/zserge.github.io/src/blog/tcl-interpreter.md

 There is no data types other than a string.
-Square brackets inside the strings are interpolated, e.g. the expression inside the brackets is evaluated and its result if put into the original string.
+Square brackets inside the strings are interpolated, e.g. the expression inside the brackets is evaluated and its result is put into the original string.
 For example, in `puts [add 1 2]` the square brackets part gets substituted by `3` and then `puts 3` is executed.